Concentrated animal feeding operation: Unauthorized state case study: Massachusetts

 In unauthorized states, the EPA has the authority for issuing NPDES permits.
 In these states, such as Massachusetts, CAFOs communicate and file required documentation through an EPA regional office.
 In Massachusetts, the EPA issues a general permit for the entire state.
 The state's Department of Agricultural Resources (MDAR) has an agreement with the EPA for the implementation of CAFO rules.
 MDAR's major responsibility is educational.
 The agency assists operators in determining if their facility qualifies as a CAFO.
 Specifically they do onsite evaluations of facilities, provide advice on best practices, and provide information and technical assistance.

 If a state has additional state specific rules for water quality standards, the state government maintains the authority for permitting.
-For instance, New Mexico, also unauthorized, requires CAFOs and AFOs to obtain a Groundwater Permit if the facilities discharge waste in a manner that might affect local groundwater.
+For instance, New Mexico, also an unauthorized state, requires CAFOs and AFOs to obtain a Groundwater Permit if the facilities discharge waste in a manner that might affect local groundwater.
 The EPA is not involved in the issuing of this state permit.
 Massachusetts, however, does not have additional state permit requirements.